 Gold Regrind Project: Metallurgical testing, full scale design, and engineering of a tailings regrind circuit were completed, including procuring certain components and equipment for this project.
 The new circuit is expected to increase gold recovery by 6% to 10% by regrinding sulfide mill tailings followed by a leaching circuit to produce doré bars.
-Completion and commissioning are expected by the fourth quarter.
-Plans are to invest \$1.9 million in the project.
+Completion and commissioning are expected by the first quarter of 2022 due to the manufacturing lead time for specialized equipment, flotation cells and the regrind mill.
+As of June 30, 2021, \$45,000 has been invested in this project with another \$1.8 million expected prior to completion.

-Dry Stack Project: Significant construction progress was made on the filtration plant and dry stack tailings project which is on track for completion in the third quarter 2021.
-The dry stacked tailings will accelerate reclamation of certain areas of the open pit mine, provide efficient storage of tailings and reduce water consumption as approximately 80% of the process water will be available for reuse.
-As of March 31, 2021, \$9.0 million has been invested in this project with another \$4.5 million expected prior to completion.
+Dry Stack Project: Significant construction progress was made on the filtration plant and dry stack tailings project which is on track for completion in the third quarter of 2021.
+The dry stacked tailings will accelerate reclamation of certain areas of the open pit mine, extend the life of current tailings storage facility, and reduce water consumption as approximately 80% of the process water will be available for reuse.
+As of June 30, 2021, \$9.0 million has been invested in this project, \$3.5 million in 2021, with another \$2.7 million expected prior to completion.